kenlowrie/avscript/userdocs.md

 @+[inlinemd]
 ###Inline Markdown

-Some of the standard markdown span elements are supported, and a few additional useful span elements as well.
+A few of the standard markdown span elements are supported, as are a couple of specialized span elements.
 These include:

 {:.indent}####&#42; - wrap text in a single asterisk for emphasis {:.indent}####&#42;&#42; - wrap text in double asterisks for bold